dennisbartol/Vue-Knowledge/value/video/mouse Hover Playback.md

 - We define videos, which is an array of video file paths.

-- videoRefs is a reference array to store direct DOM references to the video elements.
+- <code>videoRefs</code> is a reference array to store direct DOM references to the video elements.

-- playVideo and pauseVideo functions are defined to control video playback based on index.
+- <code>playVideo</code> and pauseVideo</code> functions are defined to control video playback based on index.

-- In onMounted, we adjust videoRefs to match the number of videos in the array.
+- In <code>onMounted</code>, we adjust <code>videoRefs</code> to match the number of videos in the array.